Kansas

+Kansas (/ˈkænzəs/ KAN-zəss) is a landlocked state in the Midwestern region of the United States.
+It borders Nebraska to the north; Missouri to the east; Oklahoma to the south; and Colorado to the west.
+Kansas is named after the Kansas River, in turn named after the Kansa people.
+Its capital is Topeka, and its most populous city is Wichita; however, the largest urban area is the bi-state Kansas City metropolitan area split between Kansas and Missouri.

-The first Euro-American settlement in Kansas occurred in 1827 at Fort Leavenworth.
+For thousands of years, what is now known as Kansas was home to numerous and diverse Indigenous tribes.
+The first settlement of non-indigenous people in Kansas occurred in 1827 at Fort Leavenworth.
 The pace of settlement accelerated in the 1850s, in the midst of political wars over the slavery debate.
-When it was officially opened to settlement by the U.S. government in 1854 with the Kansas–Nebraska Act, abolitionist Free-Staters from New England and pro-slavery settlers from neighboring Missouri rushed to the territory to determine whether Kansas would become a free state or a slave state.
-Thus, the area was a hotbed of violence and chaos in its early days as these forces collided, and was known as Bleeding Kansas.
-The abolitionists prevailed, and on January 29, 1861, Kansas entered the Union as a free state, hence the unofficial nickname "The Free State".
+When it was officially opened to settlement by the U.S. government in 1854 with the Kansas–Nebraska Act, conflict between abolitionist Free-Staters from New England and pro-slavery settlers from neighboring Missouri broke out over the question of whether Kansas would become a free state or a slave state, in a period known as Bleeding Kansas.
+On January 29, 1861, Kansas entered the Union as a free state, hence the unofficial nickname "The Free State".
+Passage of the Homestead Acts in 1862 brought a further influx of settlers, and the booming cattle trade of the 1870s attracted some of the Wild West's most iconic figures to western Kansas.

-By 2015, Kansas was one of the most productive agricultural states, producing high yields of wheat, corn, sorghum, and soybeans.
-Kansas, which has an area of 82278 sqmi is the 15th-largest state by area and is the 36th most-populous of the 50 states, with a population of 2,940,865 according to the 2020 census.
+As of 2015, Kansas was among the most productive agricultural states, producing high yields of wheat, corn, sorghum, and soybeans.
+In addition to its traditional strength in agriculture, Kansas possesses an extensive aerospace industry.
+Kansas, which has an area of 82278 sqmi is the 15th-largest state by area, the 36th most-populous of the 50 states, with a population of 2,940,865 according to the 2020 census, and the 10th least densely populated.
 Residents of Kansas are called Kansans.
 Mount Sunflower is Kansas's highest point at 4039 ft.

+Kansas is generally considered to be the geographic center of the contiguous United States, with Lebanon being approximately the center.

 Etymology

-The name Kansas derives from the Algonquian term, Akansa, for the Quapaw people.
+The name Kansas derives from the Algonquian term Akansa, referring to the Quapaw people.
 These were a Dhegiha Siouan-speaking people who settled in Arkansas around the 13th century.
 The stem -kansa is named after the Kaw people, also known as the Kansa, a federally recognized Native American tribe.
+The tribe's name (natively kką:ze) is often said to mean "people of the (south) wind", although this was probably not the term's original meaning.